pnsafonov/penny/README.md

   * Use `$GOFILE` to refer to the current file
   * The `//go:generate` line will be removed from the output

-To see a real example of how to use `genny` with `go generate`, look in the [example/go-generate directory](https://github.com/cheekybits/genny/tree/master/examples/go-generate).
+To see a real example of how to use `penny` with `go generate`, look in the [example/go-generate directory](https://github.com/pnsafonov/penny/tree/master/examples/go-generate).

 ## How it works